 New York State Pumpout Facilities

-DEC, in collaboration with EFC and the Department of State (DOS), has submitted petitions to the U.S. Environmental Protection Agency to designate New York's portion of Lake Erie and the St. Lawrence River as a "Vessel Waste No Discharge Zone."
-This designation means that boaters and shippers are not allowed to discharge their on-board sewage into the water.
-Boaters must instead dispose of their sewage at pump-out stations that are available for recreational boater use.
+DEC, in collaboration with the New England Interstate Water Pollution Control Commission, EFC and the New York State Department of State, has submitted petitions to the U.S. Environmental Protection Agency to designate Seneca and Cayuga Lakes and New York's portion of the St. Lawrence River as Vessel Waste No Discharge Zones.
+This designation means that boaters are not allowed to discharge their on-board sewage into the water.
+Boaters must instead dispose of their sewage at pumpout facilities that are available for recreational boater use.

 - Seneca and Cayuga Lakes Pumpout Stations Map (PDF) (216 KB)

 Pumpout facilities in Seneca and Cayuga Lakes: Seneca Lake State Park; Stiver's Marine; Barret Marine; Waterloo Harbor; Oak Island; Seneca Falls; Hibiscus Harbor; Samson State Park; Frontenac Harbor; Pinney's Marina; Taughannock Falls; Allen Treman State Park; Johnson Boat Yard; Montour Falls; Ervay's Marina; Glen Harbor Marina; Village Marina; Sampson State Park

 - St. Lawrence River Pumpout Stations Map (PDF) (413 KB)